 A quote that suggests it came from a great thinker.
 A mind for an era perhaps – it sounds like something Voltaire may have said.

 Well, actually, it comes from Spy Kids 2.

-Don’t worry, the quotes I’ve chosen below, are in part because of the people who uttered the words, and none are Spy Kids quotes.
-These are my choices as the greatest famous last words throughout history.
+Don’t worry, the quotes chosen below, are in part because of the people who uttered the words, and none are Spy Kids quotes.
+These are some of the greatest famous last words throughout history.

 Nostradamus (b.
 1503) was famous for making eerily accurate predictions of events centuries into the future.
 His deliberately cryptic writings, which have been both interpreted and misinterpreted many times over, allegedly predicted the rise of Hitler, the atom bomb and 9/11, amongst other things.

 It is fitting then, that Nostradamus’ final words were a prediction of his own death.
 Although how well this showed his foresight is debateable – considering he knew he was actively dying at this point.

 His last words: “You will not find me alive at sunrise”.